Osadhi/jotion/README.md

-# Jotion
+# Nova

-Jotion is a clone of the popular note-taking application Notion.
+Nova is a clone of the popular note-taking application Notion.
 It's built with Next.js as a learning exercise, following a tutorial on YouTube.

-You can view the live version of the project [here](https://jotion-osadhi.vercel.app/).
+You can view the live version of the project [here](https://Nova-osadhi.vercel.app/).

 ## About This Project